 8. Use Deep Pressure Therapy

 Research suggests that weighted products provide deep pressure therapy and help children relax and sleep better.
-A weighted blanket or weighted stuffed animal can be a comforting cozy item for your child to snuggle up with at night.
+A weighted blanket or a weighted stuffed animal like the Huggaroo Lamb (pictured below) can be a comforting cozy item for your child to snuggle up with at night.

 9. Clean and Eliminate the Clutter